UtsavChopda/Bank-Management-System/README.md

-# Bank-Management-System
+# Bank Management System

-A secure CLI/GUI banking system with authentication and database integration using SQLite or PostgreSQL.
+A secure banking system built with Python.
+It allows users to:
+- Create and manage accounts
+- Perform deposits, withdrawals, and transfers
+- Authenticate with a login system
+- Admin dashboard for monitoring

+## Tech Stack
+- Python
+- SQLite or PostgreSQL
+- Tkinter (for GUI) or CLI